openbmc/docs/designs/code-update.md

 - Update settings shall be able to specify when to apply the image, for example immediately or on device reset or on-demand.
+- Update settings shall be able to specify Targets to update specific component images in a multi part image.
+- Update settings shall be able to specify ForceUpdate to bypass update policies when applying the provided image.

 2. Able to retrieve the update progress and status.
 3. Able to produce an interface complaint with